CSIS-iLab/health-commission/_events/online-event-a-conversation-with-peter-maurer-of-the-icrc.md

   displaced Syrians, as part of measures of COVID-19 coronavirus disease prevention, near the Syrian town of Atme close to the border with Turkey in Idlib province on March 16, 2020.
-image_credit: Photo by AAREF WATAD/AFP via Getty Images
+image_credit: AAREF WATAD/AFP via Getty Images
 documents: []
 published: false